-Data is the live blood for any kind of organization.
+Data lake vs Data warehouse is the live blood for any kind of organization.
 The organization having more accurate data are more likely to gain competitive advantages over others and more likely to succeed.

 In recent times, every kind of organization is stressing over storing data in format of their preference Every organization is giving attention to Data analysis for their business purposes and creating their own Data Warehouse.

 Data Lake and Data warehouse both are widely used for storing data but these are two different terms.
 These two terms are distinguished on the basis of the purposes they are used for.